Skip to main content

 • Designer stimulants, such as α-PVP, pentylone, and eutylone

-• Synthetic cannabinoids, such as ADB-5Br-PINACA, ADB-FUBIATA, and ADB-BUTINACA
+• Synthetic cannabinoids, such as metabolites of MDMB-4en-PINACA, ADB-5Br-PINACA, ADB-FUBIATA, and ADB-BUTINACA

-• Other illicit additives, such as xylazine and tianeptine
+• Other illicit additives, such as xylazine, phenibut, medetomidine, tianeptine, and metabolites

 NPS are rapidly evolving.
 Assessing for NPS presence is important for identifying signs of drug misuse and abuse in patients.
 The results from this NPS test may enable providers to have a discussion with their patients about the risks associated with exposure to NPS.
-Individuals may knowingly or unknowingly be exposed to NPS through counterfeit prescription drugs intended to mimic common drugs, such as oxycodone, hydrocodone, and alprazolam, among others; such NPS include illicit fentanyl or analogs; designer opioids, stimulants, and benzodiazepines; and xylazine.
+Individuals may knowingly or unknowingly be exposed to NPS through counterfeit prescription drugs intended to mimic common drugs, such as oxycodone, hydrocodone, and alprazolam, among others; such NPS include illicit fentanyl or analogs; designer opioids, stimulants, and benzodiazepines; and other illicit additives like xylazine, phenibut, medetomidine, and tianeptine.

-Test code 13086 is performed at Quest Diagnostics Nichols Institute, Chantilly Laboratory, Virginia.
-Measurement is done by LC-MS/MS. This is a qualitative, definitive test that is used to identify NPS classes in urine.
+NPS testing is performed at the Quest Diagnostics Nichols Institute, Chantilly, Virginia laboratory.
+Measurement is done by liquid chromatography tandem mass spectrometry (LC-MS/MS).
+This is a qualitative, definitive test that is used to identify NPS classes in urine.
 Updates and enhancements to the tested drug list are made from time to time based on surveillance data from multiple sources.3

 Sample collection for this test is via urine cup.
 Specimens can be collected in-office or at a local Quest Patient Service Center.